lorry2018/minimajs/README.md

 Then create another plugin named demoPlugin2 as below.
 The demoPlugin2 will consume the logService registered by demoPlugin and register the extension to 'commands' extensionPoint.

-In the EchoCommand, the demoPlugin will load a class from demoPlugin2.
+In the EchoCommand, the demoPlugin2 will load a class from demoPlugin.

 ```js
 // 1 plugin.config